A Complete Decomposition of KL Error using Refined Information and Mode Interaction Selection

 \subsection{Mode Interaction Selection}

-A major challenge of applying this theoretical framing to real-world data distributions is the question of how to select a good collection of mode interactions which accurately describe the distribution.
-In order to select an appropriate set of interactions from the combinatorially explosive set of available choices, we must leverage an appropriate heuristic for choosing interacting modes amongst the $2^d$ possible choices leading to an ultimate $2^{\resizebox{7pt}{!}{$2^d$}}$ candidates for the final collection.
-We follow similar greedy heuristics as have been explored in previous literature based on the strong or weak `heredity' assumption \cite{peixoto1987hierarchicalPolynomials,bien2013hierarchicalLasso} which allows us to only consider a polynomial number of candidate interactions.
-Based on our theoretical developments in Equation~\eqref{eqn:KL_interaction_decomposition}, we would like to add the $\theta^S$ parameter which corresponds to the greatest amount of refined information, continuing until our validation KL error stops decreasing alongside our training KL error.
+Even when ignoring the difficulties associated with learning the continuous $\theta$ parameters in Section \ref{sub_sec:methods_GD}, there are major practical challenges in finding a good collection $\cI$ from the combinatorially explosive set of available choices.
+Particularly, the question of how to select a good collection of mode interactions which accurately describe the distribution without overfitting to the training set.
+We must leverage an appropriate heuristic for selecting interacting modes amongst the $2^d$ choices of interaction and $2^{\resizebox{7pt}{!}{$2^d$}}$ choices of final collection.

+We follow similar greedy heuristics as have been explored in previous literature based on the strong or weak `heredity' assumption for choosing pairs \cite{peixoto1987hierarchicalPolynomials,bien2013hierarchicalLasso}.
+Generalizing this to higher order interactions allows us to only consider a polynomial number of candidate interactions.
+In particular, we will explore starting from the smallest $S$, only considering $S$ if its heredity score, $\omega(S)/|S|$, is greater than the threshold $\tau=30\%$.
+Further discussion of heredity in Appendix \ref{app_subsec:algorithm_details}.

+Based on our theoretical developments in Equation~\eqref{eqn:KL_interaction_decomposition}, we would like to add each $\theta^S$ parameter which corresponds to the greatest amount of refined information, continuing until our validation KL error stops decreasing alongside our training KL error.
 Early stopping in this way is justified because every parameter of the log-linear model is an effective parameter, and sequential projections along the statistical manifold will cause our model to obey the classical underfitting-overfitting curve.